Quicken Windows Help

 Does this work with multiple Amazon accounts?

-Yes.
 The extension retrieves orders from whichever Amazon account is currently signed in to your browser.
 If you have multiple Amazon accounts, you can switch between them in your browser.

 What if I use multiple Quicken data files?

 Each data file needs to be set up for Retail Purchase Categorization individually.
-You can link additional data files by signing into the extension on a separate Chrome profile and completing the setup for each file.
+You can link additional data files by signing into the extension on a separate browser profile and completing the setup for each file.

 What if I do not want item details added to the memo field?